MikeRogers0/MikeRogersIO/src/_posts/2020-04-04-where-to-host-ruby-on-rails-app-in-2020.md

 ---
 layout: post
 title: Where to host your Ruby on Rails App in 2020
-categories:
- – blog
-published: true
-meta:
 description: So many options?!
 But which is the best all round for hosting & ease of deployment?
-  index: true
 ---

 _TL;DR: Heroku is still hands down my preferred choice for hosting & deployment in 2020.
 Digital Ocean has super clear pricing & AWS Elastic Beanstalk is pretty cost effective._